percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 -----------------------------

   * :rn:`5.7.10.1`
-    Fix ported from |Percona Server| 5.6
+    Fix ported from Percona Server for MySQL 5.6

 Performance improvement on relay log position update
 ====================================================